Today I got a USB 4GB flash disk from a colleague requesting for my help to delete some files in it.

 - Step 5: Once downloaded, you can proceed to launch the tool which should detect your thumb drive.

 Assuming you have downloaded the correct tool to flash your corrupted usb disk, this method should fix and render your disk usable again.

 Once my disk was detected, I clicked on Start for the tool to begin fixing and formatting my thumb drive.

-When completed, my usb disk works normally again.
+When completed, my USB disk works normally again.

-Hope this helps anyone encountering the same problem.
+I hope this helps anyone encountering the same problem.